Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 When Should You Reevaluate the Relationship?

-While efforts to reconnect are valuable, it’s also essential to recognize when a relationship may not be working.
+While efforts to reconnect are valuable, it’s also essential to recognise when a relationship may not be working.

 ✔ If your needs continue to be ignored despite open communication.